 Motorised transport in Forncett

-Initially Walter John Smith, farmer at the Maltings Farm, started a carrier service by bus to Norwich from his farm; the buses were fitted with solid rubber tyres and built on a conventional lorry chassis as used by military vehicles in World War 1.
+Initially, Walter Smith ran a traditional horse-drawn carriage but around 1916 he started a carrier service by bus to Norwich from his farm; the buses were fitted with solid rubber tyres and built on a conventional lorry chassis as used by military vehicles in World War 1.

 Humphreys' buses at Ashdell House